MasterMind7777777/GPT-prompt-builder/docs/frontend/templates/template_storage/template_scrolling.md

   - Automatically detects when the user's scrolling is about to reach the end of the currently displayed items.
   - Initiates the loading of more items, appending them to the existing list without requiring any user action, providing a smooth and uninterrupted scrolling experience.

+#### React

+- **Component Structure**:
+  - The `InfiniteScrollTrigger` will be a separate functional component integrated at the bottom of the items list.
+  - Utilize useState to manage a boolean representing the loading state and useEffect for handling the intersection observer logic.

+- **Intersection Observer Setup**:
+  - Inside the useEffect, instantiate a new Intersection Observer.
+  - The observer will monitor an empty div (representing the bottom of the content) to determine when it comes into the viewport.

+- **Loading More Items Logic**:
+  - When the bottom div is observed, toggle the loading state and invoke the provided callback function to fetch more items.
+  - Ensure to handle possible errors, toggling the loading state off and providing necessary feedback to users in case of failure.

+- **Spinner Component**:
+  - Implement a Spinner component, or use one from a library, which will display when items are being loaded.
+  - This component should receive the loading state as a prop and render conditionally based on its value.

+#### CSS

+- **Spinner Styling**:
+  - Size: Ensure that the spinner is large enough to be noticeable but not too obtrusive.
+Approximately 30px in diameter.
+  - Color: Use a color consistent with the overall design theme to maintain visual harmony.

+- **Spinner Positioning**:
+  - Position the spinner at the very bottom of the items list.
+Use flexbox or grid to center it horizontally.
+  - Ensure that it appears and disappears smoothly.
+Consider using CSS transitions for this.

+- **Visibility and Animation**:
+  - Use keyframes to create a smooth rotation animation for the spinner.
+  - Control the visibility of the spinner by toggling a class that sets `display: none` or modifying the opacity based on the loading state.

 ### Loading Indicator for Infinite Scrolling

 - **Visuals**: